CIS700-Procedural-Graphics/cis700-procedural-graphics.github.io/src/SYLLABUS.md

   - One-Color Challenge: Using each color in the RGB32 gamut exactly once, create a visualization of a common computer science algorithm of your choice.

 ## Week 6: Implicit Surfaces
-Procedural geometry synthesis equations and constructed solid geometry.
+Marching cubes, procedural geometry synthesis equations and constructed solid geometry.

 **Reading:**
   - ["A Generalization of Algebraic Surface Drawing."
 ACM Transactions on Graphics, July 1982.](https://www.microsoft.com/en-us/research/wp-content/uploads/1982/07/p235-blinn.pdf)